google/koladata/docs/api/kd_ext/storage/data_slice_manager_view.md

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Returns True iff the view path is valid.
 Never raises an error.</code></pre>

+### `DataSliceManagerView.select(self, selection_mask: kd.types.DataSlice | py_types.FunctionType, *, description: str | None = None) -> DataSliceManagerView` {#kd_ext.storage.DataSliceManagerView.select}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns the view after applying the selection in a new branch.

+It is like calling filter(), but without mutating the underlying DataSliceManager.
+Instead, it creates a branch and performs the filtering there.

+Args:
+  selection_mask: See the corresponding argument in filter().
+  description: A description of the selection.
+Optional.
+If provided, it
+    will be stored in the history metadata of the branched DataSliceManager.

+Returns:
+  A view of the branched and filtered manager that uses the same path from the root as this view, i.e. `self.get_path_from_root()`.</code></pre>

 ### `DataSliceManagerView.update(self, attr_name: str, attr_value: kd.types.DataSlice, description: str | None = None)` {#kd_ext.storage.DataSliceManagerView.update}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Updates the given attribute at the view path.